egehuriel/Unity2D-Projects/Delivery Driver/README.md

 ## Game Overview

-Delivery Dash is a fun and challenging 2D game built with Unity.
+Delivery Driver is a fun and challenging 2D game built with Unity.
 The game features a playable car that players can control to deliver goods to various destinations.
 With carefully designed levels, players will encounter different challenges and obstacles that will test their driving skills.

 ## Getting Started